-Dr. Anna Antonova currently works at the Rachel Carson Center for Environment and Society, LMU Munich, as director of environmental humanities development and as Co-I and the academic lead for the Bulgarian Black Sea Transition Coastal Laboratory in the Horizon Europe consortium EmpowerUs.
-In both capacities, and in her previous work, she has acquired experience managing diverse and complex projects, including in research and in the design, development, and legal establishment of a new MA program.
+Dr. Anna S. Antonova is currently based at the Rachel Carson Center for Environment and Society (RCC) at LMU Munich where she serves as director of environmental humanities development.
+From spring of 2026, she will be the PI of the five-year transdisciplinary research project "Convivial Waterfronts" at the School of Social Sciences and Technology at TUM.
+She was previously Co-I and academic lead for the Bulgarian Black Sea Transition Coastal Laboratory in the Horizon Europe consortium EmpowerUs.
+Throughout her academic career, she has gained extensive experience with managing diverse and complex projects across research, outreach, and administration, including the design, development, and legal establishment of a new MA program.

 As a researcher, her expertise lies in analyzing societal transformations and environmental governance in the EU using a variety of methods and approaches, including policy analysis, in-depth interviews, spatial analysis (ArcGIS), Q method, surveys, document and archival research, and knowledge co-production.
 She has taught methods and research design at the master's level.
 Additionally, her teaching has spanned various classes in the broad environment and society spectrum, including among others seminars on common property and environmental justice, critical tourism studies, and the MA introductory course to environment and society.